-Municipal Courts are the judicial branch of city government.
+Municipal courts are the judicial branch of city government.
 In addition, the Municipal Court is part of the state judicial system.
-Municipal Courts hear Class C Misdemeanor criminal cases, including traffic violations, for which the maximum fine, upon conviction, does not exceed $500 (not including state court costs), and for which no jail sentence may be assessed.
-They also hear cases involving violation of City ordinances, which may have fines up to $2,000 (not including state court costs) for certain offenses.
+Municipal courts hear Class C misdemeanor criminal cases, including traffic violations, for which the maximum fine, upon conviction, does not exceed $500 (not including state court costs), and for which no jail sentence may be assessed.
+They also hear cases involving violation of city ordinances, which may have fines up to $2,000 (not including state court costs) for certain offenses.

 When you receive a citation, the options you have to resolve your case can vary depending on many different factors, including but not limited to: the type of violation, the severity of the violation, the age of the defendant, etc. The first thing you will need to do is enter a plea.
-Once you enter a plea, you may be scheduled for a court date, or you may have the option of disposing of the case without appearing in open court.
+Once you enter a plea (PDF), you may be scheduled for a court date, or you may have the option of disposing of the case without appearing in open court.
 If your situation allows you to resolve the matter without appearing in open court, you may pay the fine, provide proof for expired violations or insurance matters, or you may be eligible for an alternative sentencing option such as deferred disposition (deferred adjudication), or a driving safety course.

 Entering a Plea

 You must decide upon and enter a plea to the charge against you on or before the response date on your citation.
 If you signed a citation in front of an officer, you did not plead guilty, but only signed a promise to appear in court within 12 business days.
-There are three possible pleas to a complaint:
+There are 3 possible pleas to a complaint:

 Your decision on what plea to enter is the most important decision you will have to make.
 Whether you feel that you are guilty or not, we suggest that you read the following explanations of all three types of pleas before making your decision.

 By a plea of guilty, you admit that you committed the act charged, that the act is prohibited by law, and that you have no defense for your act.
 Before entering your plea of guilty, you should understand the following: